 It provided direct support to schools, health posts and other neglected community projects.
-In the years following the civil war, Government funding has been haphazard and unreliable and so CAN continued to provide funding and support to projects in the most sustainable and appropriate manner it could.
+In the years following the civil war, Government funding was haphazard and unreliable, so CAN continued to provide funding and support to projects in the most sustainable and appropriate manner it could.

 After 30 years, CAN has delivered or directly supported over 45 projects in Nepal.

 Community Action Nepal was founded by the mountaineering legend, Doug Scott.
 He spent many happy years climbing in Nepal, scaling some of the greatest peaks of the Himalaya.

 His renown was cemented in 1975, when Doug stood atop Mount Everest with Dougal Haston, becoming the first ever Britons to do so, and the first by the notoriously difficult south-west face.

 Doug, along with many other climbers of the time, identified a need to improve the economic working practices of expedition porters in Nepal.
 This eventually led Doug to the realisation that the communities the porters came from also faced major challenges, including a lack of health facilities, educational opportunities, and clean water.